What is the Good Governance Award?

 How much does it cost?

-The cost of delivering the award is heavily subsidised by our funders, Dundee Health and Social Care Partnership.
+The cost of delivering the Award is heavily subsidised by our funders, Dundee Health and Social Care Partnership and Scottish Government.
 The current charge for 2018/19 is £500 for charities with fewer than 20 employees (FTE), and £1000 for larger charities.
 Payment plans are available on request, please contact us for further details.

 How do I apply to join the award programme?